-One of the more common causes of a slip and fall accident occurs on deck.
+One of the more common causes of a slip-and-fall accident occurs on deck.
 If the conditions are slippery or there are hazards in the way, serious injuries can result.
-The deck and other areas can be slippery as a result of oil, fish slime, hydraulic spills, leaks, and other dangerous conditions; however, this can be prevented by ensuring there is immediate cleanup when a hazardous condition is realized.
+The deck and other areas can be slippery as a result of oil, fish slime, hydraulic spills, leaks, and other dangerous conditions.
+However, this can be prevented by ensuring there is immediate cleanup when a hazardous condition is realized.

 Other ways a slip can be prevented include installing grip bars and non-slip surfaces.
 The owner of the boat or the employer has an obligation to ensure the safety of their workers by taking appropriate measures to protect them.

-Slips can also happen when lines or lift equipment must be pulled.
+Slips can also occur when lines or lift equipment must be pulled.
 If you are placed in an unsafe position or the object is too heavy, you could lose your footing.
 This type of situation could be avoided by ensuring loads are not unreasonably heavy and there is enough assistance onboard to help.
-Otherwise, negligence of the employer can be proven.
+Otherwise, the negligence of the employer can be proven.

 Falls can occur when equipment is defective, there is debris, or objects are unexpectedly in the way.
-Injuries sustained from either a slip or fall could lead to you seeking damages through a maritime accident claim.
+Injuries suffered from either a slip or fall could lead to you seeking damages through a maritime accident claim.

 Soft tissue damage and herniated discs may be able to heal over time with surgery and therapy but often result in loss of range of motion or chronic pain.
 Nerve damage and injury to the brain or spinal cord can cause permanent impairment such as paralysis or mental disability.

-These types of serious or long-term damages have the potential to end a Jones Act shipping employee’s career.
+These types of serious or long-term damages have the potential to end a shipping employee’s career.
 A Louisiana maritime attorney can work with you and your physicians to determine your long-term prognosis as evidence for your Jones Act claim settlement.

 Over time, treatment and recovery for these injuries not only can cause you to lose income due to your inability to work, but also result in ongoing medical costs.
 These are damages that you should not have to deal with on your own, and with the help of a Louisiana maritime attorney, you may be able to seek compensation and benefits under the Jones Act.

-If you are injured in an offshore slip and fall accident, you should seek immediate medical attention – even if you are not sure if you have been injured.
+If you are injured in an offshore slip-and-fall accident, you should seek immediate medical attention – even if you are not sure if you have been injured.
 Some injuries, especially head injuries and internal injuries, may not be obvious at the time of the accident.
 Getting prompt medical treatment protects both your health and your rights.
-A medical exam ensures that there a record of your injuries to support any claim you make for maintenance and cure, or – if your injury was caused by negligence – Jones Act damages.
+A medical exam ensures that there is a record of your injuries to support any claim you make for maintenance and cure, or – if your injury was caused by negligence – Jones Act damages.

 Offshore workers are entitled to safe working conditions.
-It may seem that slip and falls at sea are inevitable, but this is not the case.
-Vessel owners must do whatever is necessary to ensure a safe workplace and minimize the chances of a slip and fall accident on the vessel.
-The vessel owner must strive to prevent slippery conditions on deck with non-slip surfaces, provide proper storage for equipment so it does not become a trip hazard, and provide the crew with proper safety training.
+It may seem that slips and falls at sea are inevitable, but this is not the case.
+Vessel owners must do whatever is necessary to ensure a safe workplace and minimize the chances of a slip-and-fall accident on the vessel.
+The vessel owner must strive to prevent slippery conditions on the deck with non-slip surfaces, provide proper storage for equipment so it does not become a trip hazard, and provide the crew with proper safety training.
 The vessel owner can be held liable if they were aware of the dangerous condition aboard the vessel, or should have been aware of it, and did nothing to make the area safer for employees.
 Under the Jones Act, injured seamen have the right to sue vessel owners and other responsible parties if negligence was involved in their injury or if the vessel was unseaworthy.

-A seaman in seeking $1.5 million in damages after being seriously injured in an offshore slip and fall accident.
+A seaman is seeking $1.5 million in damages after being seriously injured in an offshore slip and fall accident.
 The Jones Act lawsuit was filed on March 23 in federal court in New Orleans.

 The maritime accident occurred on July 25, 2010.
-Jeremy Madison was working aboard the Liftboat Talapia, a vessel owned by the Hercules Drilling Company.
+Jeremy Madison was working aboard the Liftboat Tilapia, a vessel owned by the Hercules Drilling Company.
 At the time of the accident, Madison was ordered to leave the ship and go to the dock in order to strap a steel drum to the vessel’s crane.
 As Madison tried to cross from the vessel to the dock, he slipped and fell into the water.